anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-emp-config.md

     ```

 2. You can also exclude settings from the panel that are useful for the native version of your program but not appropriate for the web GUI using `ExcludeSetting(setting_to_exclude);`.
 Try hiding the random number seed from the panel.

+3. If you have some familiarity with CSS, you can adjust the default style settings through your C++ with the `SetCSS()` method.
+For example, you could do `settings.SetCSS("max-width", "500px");` to keep the settings document from stretching beyond 500 pixels.
+Explore some of the [CSS properties](https://www.w3schools.com/cssref/pr_dim_max-width.asp) that you might want to change.

 ## Extra
 There are a bunch of other prefabricated GUI elements that you can use now that you are set up.
 Check out [this demonstration of each of them](https://devosoft.github.io/empirical-prefab-demo/empirical-prefab-demo) and try adding some more!